ArynKr/dot-todo/README.md

 # DOT TODO

-## Productive Todo App made using React & Redux.
+## A Productive Todo App made using React & Redux.